 Scope Limitations Location In wind zones up to and including extra high as defined in NZS 3604:2011 or to a design wind pressure (ULS) of 2.1 kPa.
 In all exposure zones as defined in NZS 3604:2011.
 Use in microclimatic conditions, as defined in NZS 3604:2011, is excluded.
-Fixings must be Würth ASSY® plus A2 decking screw or in accordance with Table 24 of E2/AS1.
+Fixings must be in accordance with Table 24 of E2/AS1.
+Compatibility of materials must be in accordance with Tables 20-22 of E2/AS1.
 At least 1 m from a relevant or notional boundary.
-Building In conjunction with a primary structure that complies with the NZ Building Code or existing buildings where the designer and/ or installer have satisfied themselves that the existing building is suitable for the intended building work.
-On timber or lightweight steel-framing. > A thermal break must be installed if the framing is lightweight steel.
+Building In conjunction with a primary structure that complies with the NZ Building Code or existing buildings where the designer and/or installers have satisfied themselves that the existing building is suitable for the intended building work.
+On timber or lightweight steel-framing.
+A thermal break must be installed if the framing is lightweight steel.
 As an external cladding system.
 The building must be within the scope of paragraph 1.1 of E2/AS1.
 The building must be less than 10 m in building height.
 The building must have a risk score of less than or equal to 20 when evaluated against the E2/AS1 risk matrix.
 The cladding must be installed over a drained and ventilated cavity.
-In conjunction with a flexible building wrap or rigid underlay in accordance with Clauses 9.1.5 to 9.1.7 of E2/AS1 that meets the requirements of Table 23 or is a proprietary product with a current Product Certificate.
+Flashings must be in accordance with section 4 of E2/AS1.
+In conjunction with a flexible building wrap or rigid underlay in accordance with sections 9.1.5 to 9.1.7 of E2/AS1 that meets the requirements of Table 23 or is a proprietary product with a current Product Certificate.
 With joinery that meets the requirements of NZS 4211.